varshneyambuj/kintsugi-os/README.md

 Kintsugi OS is a hard fork of [Haiku OS](https://www.haiku-os.org), rebuilt for a different era of computing.
 Where Haiku targets the desktop, Kintsugi targets the edge — small, low-power devices that interact with the physical world.

-The BeOS lineage brings a clean, responsive, single-user OS model with a fast IPC system, a unified object-oriented API, and a kernel designed for real-time responsiveness.
-These properties, largely wasted on desktop hardware, are exactly what edge computing needs.

 ---

 ## Target Platform